The Art of Sprang

 2-2 interlaced sprang drawing

-Drawing of 2-2 interlacing by Carol James.
+Drawing of 2-2 interlacing.

 3-3 Interlacing